thephpleague/commonmark/docs/1.3/basic-usage.md

 layout: default
 title: Basic Usage
 description: Basic usage of the CommonMark parser
-redirect_from: /0.20/basic-usage/
+redirect_from: /basic-usage/
 ---

 Basic Usage
 ==============

-The `CommonMarkConverter` class provides a simple wrapper for converting CommonMark to HTML:
+The `CommonMarkConverter` class provides a simple wrapper for converting Markdown to HTML:

 ~~~php
 <?php